 - Neglecting to promptly replace IV catheters that were inserted during emergencies when sterile conditions could not be ensured, or to remove those no longer essential.

-Injured By Improper IV Insertion?
-Call Dempsey Kingsland Osteen
+Injured By A Bad IV Stick?
+Contact Dempsey Kingsland Osteen Now

+It all beings with a call.
+When speaking with our malpractice attorneys we can help you determine if you have an IV malpractice case or not.
+If you were injured by a bad iv stick you should call experienced Kansas City IV malpractice lawyers today.
 It’s shocking that misconceptions and errors persist when IV therapy is so common.
 Ideally, IV infiltration shouldn’t happen, and it certainly shouldn’t be allowed to persist for more than 24 hours.
 It’s an enormous tragedy that anyone should be seriously harmed or a life lost due to such an easily avoidable hospital error, but it does happen.
 If you or a loved one has been harmed by an IV error, you have the right to answers — and justice.
 Turn to the medical malpractice attorneys at Dempsey Kingsland Osteen for the guidance you deserve.
+Contact us today.

 If you or someone you love was injured due to an IV improperly inserted, call Dempsey Kingsland Osteen at (816) 484-3776 or contact us via online form.
 Your initial consultation with our medical malpractice lawyers is free of charge.